 Five Ways to Engage Your Workforce in Safe and Sound Week

-June 12 – 18 is Safe + Sound Week, a nationwide campaign hosted by OSHA and other national safety organizations to emphasize the value of workplace safety and health programs.
+Safe + Sound Week, a nationwide campaign hosted by OSHA and other national safety organizations, exists to emphasize the value of workplace safety and health programs.
 The ultimate goal is for businesses to reinforce the effectiveness of safety programs through activities and discussion.

 Participation in Safe + Sound Week could be the kick start necessary to get a new safety program off the ground or revive an existing one.
 It’s a timely occasion to engage supervisors and employees in sustaining an effective safety program—complete with management leadership, worker participation and finding and fixing hazards.

 Businesses should consider these five Safe + Sound Week activities:

 If your company doesn’t have a clear policy outlining the organization’s commitment to safety and health, now is a great time to prepare one.
 If a policy exists but hasn’t been reviewed in the last few years, give it the once-over; you may find it needs clarification or updated procedures.

 - Host an open forum between workers and management